pejman-hkh/pelaj/README.md

 # laravel
-Make blog package for laravel
+Tiny cms for laravel with blade and breeze kit starter